iago-mendes/stemguy-posts/2021-01-17-solar-system-objects-and-regions.md

 ## Dwarf planet

-When compared to asteroids, dwarf planets add one more requirement; hence, to be in this category, an objects needs to orbit the Sun — just like an asteroid — and must have a spheroidal format.
+When compared to asteroids, dwarf planets have one more requirement; to be in this category, an objects needs to orbit the Sun — just like an asteroid — and must have a spheroidal format.
 Since the format of celestial bodies depend on their masses, we can also say that dwarf planets have more mass than asteroids.

 Currently, there are 5 dwarf planets cataloged in the Solar System, including the contradictory **Pluto**.